-The Story Behind "Gospel In A Jar"
+The Story Behind RC Designs

 My name is Robin Carr.
 I own a small business called RC Designs, and work with my sweet friend, Leah, who owns Patchwork here in Bruce, MS.